castai/docs/docs/index.md

 [Join our Slack channel](https://join.slack.com/t/castai-community/shared_invite/zt-i8fcn2xi-sM_iONKn35NmYR2E3dtfng)

+## Events

+CAST AI team loves sharing knowledge and experience in webinars!
+If you would like to learn more about our journey and have your questions answered by our CTO and engineers LIVE - please check out our [events calendar](https://cast.ai/events/).

 ## Support

 Feel free to ask any questions on slack or discord.
-You can also reach our support on the [website chat](https://cast.ai/) or email: support@cast.ai
+You can also reach our support on the [website chat](https://cast.ai/#) or email: support@cast.ai